Victor Leung

 @end

-Finally, when you are reading other codes for the first time, just need to look at the .h files to give you an overview of the projects, unless you need to deep dive in the details, then look at the .m files.
+Finally, when you are reading other people's code for the first time, you just need to look at the .h files to get an overview of the projects.
+If you need to delve into the details, then look at the .m files.

-Understanding the above fundamental concept and the rest of the code would starts to make sense :D
+Understanding the fundamental concepts outlined above will make the rest of the code start to make sense. :D